regina-normal/regina/packaging/readmes/README-macosx-fink.txt

 To run Regina, you will need:

-1. A working source-based Fink installation.
+1. A working source-based Fink installation:

    Fink can be used as a binary distribution (download pre-built packages only) or as a source distribution (automatically build each